 To apply, candidates should submit a 500-word essay detailing what he or she hopes to gain from an internship, in addition to a resumé of employment and education; a writing sample not longer than 3 pages in length, and at least one letter of recommendation.
-High school, undergraduate, and graduate students may submit materials for unpaid internships to internships [at] clevelandart [dot] org.
+High school, undergraduate, and graduate students may submit materials for unpaid internships to internships [at] clevelandart.org.

 Gallery One offers visitors new ways of interpreting the museum's collection through a unique blend of art, interpretation, and technology.
-Interns will develop their ability to facilitate conversations with all types of visitors and learn about different museum audiences.
-They will complete independent readings about museum education that will inform their own writing about their experience at the museum.
-To hone verbal and oral communication skills, interns will be required to complete six informal essays about their Gallery One experience, a one-minute presentation on an object in the gallery, and a 30-second instructional presentation about one of the technology interactives.
+Gallery One Education Interns will train to work with visitors, developing their ability to facilitate conversations and learn about different museum audiences.
+Additionally, interns will complete independent readings about alternative museum spaces and methods applied by educators in these spaces.
+Using Gallery One as the inspiration, interns will be required to create a thematic installation that could exist in a space like Gallery One.
+This project will include the opportunity to imagine an interactive that relates to artworks in the museum's collection.
 Successful applicants will complete a phone or onsite interview.
-Submit all materials listed above to galleryoneintern [at] clevelandart [dot] org.
+Submit all materials listed above to galleryoneintern [at] clevelandart.org.